topheman/react-es6-redux/README.md

 A `/build` folder will be created with your project built in it.

-You can run it with `grunt serve:build`
+You can run it with `npm run serve-build`

 ###Steps :